National Anthem and Flag

 'Advance Australia Fair' in English

-Australian national anthem 'Advance Australia Fair' was created by Scottish-born composer Peter Dodds McCormick.
-It was first performed in 1878, and replaced 'God Save the Queen' as the official national anthem in 1984.
+The Australian National Anthem 'Advance Australia Fair' was created by Scottish-born composer Peter Dodds McCormick.
+It was first performed in its original four verses in 1878.
+In 1974 'Advance Australia Fair' was first adopted as the Australian National Anthem, but in 1976 'God Save the Queen' was reinstated.

 Lyrics